 “After arranging an exchange for my inner-city students to rural Tennessee, I began work during the summers in the isolated coal-field community of Clairfield, Tenn.
 I felt passionately the need to empower students to research issues, examine their own values and develop their own critical thinking.”

 Loretto staffed parochial and diocesan schools and established their own academies and two colleges, Webster College (now Webster University) in St. Louis in 1916 and Loretto Heights College in Denver in 1891.
 Many of the locations were on the frontier.
 Loretto’s educational tradition spread around the world, most recently in Pakistan.

-The tradition of education continues today at four Loretto-affiliated schools in the United States:
+The tradition of education continues today at six Loretto-affiliated schools in the United States:

 Havern School is an independent, nonprofit elementary and middle school for bright students with learning disabilities in the Denver area.
 Founded by the Sisters of Loretto in 1966, the school is located on the same campus as the Loretto Denver Offices.